ashybaye/developer-docs/testing.md

 #### Use Behat as a communication and discovery tool

 Involve the client in defining the scenarios and features.
-[This page](http://behat.org/en/latest/quick_start.html) contains an excellent overview of how you might do this.
-You should work with the client to define what the features/scenarios under development are before any code is written.
+[This page](http://behat.org/en/latest/quick_start.html) contains a good overview of how you might do this.
+You should work with the client to define what the features/scenarios under development are before you write any code.

 #### Write the feature/scenario definition before you build the functionality